Bull Terrier vs Brussels Griffon: Complete Comparison (2026)

 Health and Lifespan Comparison

 Bull Terrier has a typical lifespan of 12-13 years, while Brussels Griffon lives approximately 12-15 years.
 Health profiles differ significantly between these dogs.
 Bull Terrier is predisposed to Heart Conditions, Kidney Disease, Other Concerns, with associated veterinary costs for monitoring and treatment.
 Brussels Griffon faces its own health challenges including Respiratory Issues, Eye Conditions, Other Concerns.
-Both share a similar number of documented health predispositions, though the specific conditions and their management requirements differ.
+Both breeds have similar counts of documented health predispositions, with different specific conditions and different management needs.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health